makrai/notes/rothe1907-pretrained-seq-gen.md

     is better equipped for document-level abstraction
     than the decoder-only architectures
     where the input document is a conditioning prefix of a language model
-* Initialization with different checkpoints, e.g. BERT 2 GPT
+* Initialization with different checkpoints, eg BERT 2 GPT
 * Gigaword: ROBERTA SHARE performs the best
   * on par with the current SOTA MASS model (Song+ 2019)
 * BBC extreme: The ROBERTA SHARE setup sets a new SOTA, outperforming all existing baselines by a large margin
-* CNN/DailyMail dataset: The best model
+* CNN/DailyMail dataset:
-  * outperforms the Pointer Generator network (See+ 2017) and the pre-trained single-decoder model with TransformerLM (Khandelwal+ 2019)
+  * The best model outperforms the Pointer Generator network (See+ 2017) and the pre-trained single-decoder model with TransformerLM (Khandelwal+ 2019)
   * lags behind the
     * Bottom-Up system (Gehrmann+ 2018)
-      with a taskspecific module for content selection along with the copy mechanism (Gu+ 2016)
+      with a task-specific module for content selection along with the copy mechanism (Gu+ 2016)
     * UniLM model (Dong+ 2019)
       * BERT-Large pre-trained for Bidirectional, unidirectional and seq2seq LM
-      * also fine-tuned with an additional extractive summarization objective to predict relevant sentences in the document; this objective could be beneficial to generate the CNN/DailyMail extracts
+      * also fine-tuned with an additional extractive summarization objective to predict relevant sentences in the document
+        * this objective could be beneficial to generate the CNN/DailyMail extr

 # 5 Discussion on Ablation Studies 8